Smoothly knotted and topologically unknotted nullhomologous surfaces in 4-manifolds: Tools and technology

 We define three disjoint submanifolds of (\ref{4-torus}).
 The first two are and which are chosen exactly as it is done by Baldridge-Kirk in \cite[Section 2.2]{[BaldridgeKirk2]}.
 The third submanifold is

-The 2-tori (\ref{Torus 1}) (\ref{Torus 2}) (\ref{Torus 3}), and their geometrically dual 2-tori generate the second homology group $H_2(T^4; \Z) = \Z^6$.
-We specify the framings for the 2-tori that were discussed in Section \ref{Section Torus Surgeries} by equipping the 4-torus with a product symplectic structure.
+The 2-tori (\ref{Torus 1}) (\ref{Torus 2}) (\ref{Torus 3}), together with their geometrically dual 2-tori, generate the second homology group $H_2(T^4; \Z) = \Z^6$.
+We specify the framings for the 2-tori that were discussed in Section \ref{Section Torus Surgeries} by equipping the 4-torus with the product symplectic structure $(x\times y)\times (a\times b)$.
 The 2-torus (\ref{Torus 3}) is a symplectic submanifold, while the 2-tori (\ref{Torus 1}) and (\ref{Torus 2}) are Lagrangian with respect to this choice of symplectic structure.
-Torus surgeries on (\ref{Torus 1}) and/or (\ref{Torus 2}) are performed with respect to the Lagrangian framing; cf. \cite[Section 2]{[BaldridgeKirk1]}, \cite[Section 2.1]{[BaldridgeKirk2]}.
+The $(p, q, r)$-torus surgeries on (\ref{Torus 1}) and/or (\ref{Torus 2}) are performed with respect to the Lagrangian framing \cite{[HoLi]}.
 Performing torus surgeries and surgeries along loops to the 4-torus yields the following 4-manifolds.
-We follow the notation in \cite[Section 2.1]{[BaldridgeKirk2]}.
+We follow the notation in \cite[Section 2.1]{[BaldridgeKirk2]} and the terminology introduced in Definition \ref{Definition Torus Surgery} and Definition \ref{Definition Product Framing}.

-\begin{lemma} Let $n\in \N$.
+\begin{lemma} Let $n\in \Z$.
 Let $W_n$ be the 4-manifold that is obtained from the 4-torus by applying a $(1, 0, n)$-torus surgery on $T_1$ along $m = x$ and a $(0, 1, 0)$-torus surgery on $T_3$ along $l = b$.
-There is a diffeomorphism for every $n\in \N$.
+There is a diffeomorphism for every $n\in \Z$.

-Let $Z_n$ be the 4-manifold that is obtained from the 4-torus by applying a $(1, 0, n)$-torus surgery on $T_1$ along $m = x$ and a surgery along the loop $l = b$.
-Suppose that its second Stiefel-Whitney class satisfies $w_2(Z_n) = 0$.
-There is a diffeomorphism for every $n\in \N$.
+Let $Z_n$ be the 4-manifold that is obtained from the 4-torus by applying a $(1, 0, n)$-torus surgery on $T_1$ along $m = x$ and a surgery along the loop $l = b$ with respect to the product framing induced by $l\subset \nu(T_3)$.
+There is a diffeomorphism for every $n\in \Z$.

 Let $M_n$ be the 4-manifold that is obtained from the 4-torus by applying a $(0, 1, 1)$-torus surgery on $T_2$ along $m = y$, a $(1, 0, n)$-torus surgery on $T_1$ along $m = x$, and a $(0, 1, 0)$-torus surgery on $T_3$ along $l = b$.
-There is a diffeomorphism for every $n\in \N$.
+There is a diffeomorphism for every $n\in \Z$.